Get this book FREE when you sign up for the free newsletter.

 Likened to a cross between Blade Runner and Paths of Glory, you simply must read this beautifully constructed, intensely dark and powerful Science Fiction tale-with-a-twist.
 If you love Phillip K. Dick and Isaac Asimov, you will love this.

-Here is my cast for Too Bright the Sun.
+Here is my cast for (Link no longer available).
 Try adding your own!

 From the Author

 One of the things that inspired me to write Too Bright the Sun was the concept of the Stanford Torus and concept paintings of it like this one here: